 William H. Salazar, MD, FACP, FAACH

-Dr. Salazar is professor of Medicine and Psychiatry and Health Behavior at Augusta University Augusta, Medical College of Georgia.
+Dr. Salazar is aprofessor of Medicine and Psychiatry and Health Behavior at Augusta University Augusta, Medical College of Georgia.

-Dr. Salazar is double board certified in Internal Medicine and Psychiatry.
+Dr. Salazar is double board-certified in Internal Medicine and Psychiatry.
 He trained in Internal Medicine at St. Mary’s Hospital an affiliated of the University of Rochester in New York.
 He did Psychiatry training at NYU-Bellevue Medical Centers.
-He also pursued a Fellowship in General Internal Medicine with emphasis in Psychosocial Medicine and Adult Education at NYU-Bellevue Medical Centers.
+He also pursued a Fellowship in General Internal Medicine with an emphasis in Psychosocial Medicine and Adult Education at NYU-Bellevue Medical Centers.